ihmeuw-msca/xspline/paper.md

 and negative order represents definite integrals.

 We also allow user to specify the way they want to extrapolate by matching the smoothness at the end knots.
+This is achieved by a class method of `XFunction` called `append` that will slice two instances of `XFunction` together.

 With all of the above features, we created a easy to use spline package for statistical model building, which has been widely used in